gcc-mirror/gcc/gcc/config/m32c/cond.md

 ; so instead we invert the conditional and jump around a regular jump.

-; Note that we can, at some point in the future, add code to omit the ; "cmp" portion of the insn if the preceeding insn happened to set the ; right flags already.
+; Note that we can, at some point in the future, add code to omit the ; "cmp" portion of the insn if the preceding insn happened to set the ; right flags already.
 For example, a mov followed by a "cmp *,0" is ; redundant; the move already set the Z flag.